daniel-wrench/sf_gap_analysis/README.md

 *Chat with Tulasi when have final figures*

 1. ~~Finish first draft of paper~~
-2. For standardisation demo, use secondary y-axis; add to Overleaf
-2. Change boxplot linetype
-2. Note correlation between correlation scales from Reynolds
 2. Depending on final results, prob remove slope APE from scatterplots, just have boxplots separately.
-Potentially make corrected taylor scale
+Potentially make corrected taylor scale style plot
 2. Check Google Doc, Notion for notes, comments
 3. Improve variogram clouds plot: what are we saying that isn't already covered by case study plots.
 And whatever that is, make it clear with good examples (probably same length as analysis intervals) and make the style consistent
 2. Make consistent (Latex) font, and specify sizes to match specifications in Overleaf